robrich/angular-tutorial/src/chapters/chapter12-bonus-todo-features.md

 ### Overview

-Right now the Todo UI is fully functional but there is some nice usability things that could be immplemented.
+Right now the Todo UI is fully functional but there is some nice usability enhancements we could implement.
+For example:

 * The todo list is sorted by when it was created, it would be much nicer to sort alphabetically and by completion status.
 * There is no way to see a count of how many items you have open.
-The form also
-* The add form is not cleared out on successful save
+* The add form is not cleared out on successful save.

 ### Goals

+* Show how to sort on the client side
+* Show how to reset a form
-* Show how to implement additional usability features such as running open item count, sorting in the UI and resetting the form.
+* Show how to a filtered an array and display the count of filtered items

 ### Displaying Open Item Count

 It would be nice to know how many todo items that the user has and display that in the UI.

+Requirements:

+* Display a count a open todo items without querying the API
-You will need to make sure to update the open number when pulling, updating, and deleting todo items.
+* Update the count when getting, updating and deleting the todo item list.

 <h4 class="exercise-start">
     <b>Exercise</b>: Calculating Open Items